andreasRu/lucee-admin-language-editor/README.md

 &amp;lt;cfmail subject=sub from="#f#" to="#t#"/&amp;gt;</data>
 ```

 - **Plugin-Extension**: This repository also offers a LanguagePack-Plugin with a language switch functionality located at `/extension`.
 At the moment this plugin is just for testing purpose.
 If you want to test it with your own language, just add it the created XML file to `\extension\webcontexts\admin\resources\language\` directory and ZIP the extension directory and rename it to `F1A3EEAF-5B7A-499C-9656DE3E103C8EA9.lex`.
-Then you can add it as a plugin.
+Then you can add by uploading it as an extension to your Lucee Administrator.

 ## About "Lucee Admin Language Editor"